Skip to content

 Testing strategy

-Tests fall into two tiers.
-Both run through make test / make test-slow.
+Tests fall into two tiers (fast unit + slow integration) plus a focused upstream-bug regression suite.
+All run through make test / make test-slow / make test-upstream-bugs.

 Tier 1: fast unit tests (make test)